 Let us first understand the basic difference between savings and investment.
 Many of us will not find any difference in it.
 Let us understand the difference.

 Savings means just keeping aside part of your income whereas investment means putting that money in any financial products to grow that money.
 For example, keeping money in your savings account is called as savings.
-However, putting the money in any product like RD, FDs, Mutual Funds or Bonds to earn additional income from that money is called investment.
+However, putting the money in any product like RD, Fixed Deposits (FDs), Mutual Funds or Bonds to earn additional income from that money is called investment.

 We Indians, are great savers but poor investors.
 By doing so, we diminish the value of our own money.